mclear-teaching-projects/phil105-food/content/home.md

 The course syllabus is available here: [PDF](/materials/phil105-syllabus.pdf) | [HTML](/materials/phil105-syllabus.html)

 Much of our discussion focuses on the modern industrial food system.
-For asense of the scale of such operations you might look at this [New York Times Magazine article](https://www.nytimes.com/interactive/2016/10/09/magazine/big-food-photo-essay.html).
+For a sense of the scale of such operations you might look at this [New York Times Magazine article](https://www.nytimes.com/interactive/2016/10/09/magazine/big-food-photo-essay.html).

-All course materials are on the course website on [canvas](https://canvas.unl.edu/courses/49195).
+All course materials are on the course website on [Canvas](https://canvas.unl.edu/courses/49195).